 Where can I park in Las Vegas and what is the cost?

-Is the Las Vegas open all year?
+Is Las Vegas open all year?

 Yes, but some shows may be dark during the winter months.
+This also applies to swimming pools that are often closed in the winter.

 Where can I go shopping?